edaehn/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

    -sOutputFile=whatever_small.pdf whatever_large.pdf
 ```

-## Inspect low-level PDF structure with PDFBox PDFDebugger
+## Inspect low-level PDF structure

+The following tools are useful for inspecting and browsing the internal (low-level object) structure of PDF files.

+### Inspect with PDFBox PDFDebugger

-PDFBox includes a "PDF Debugger" that is quite useful for exploring a PDF's low-level structure.
-You can start it with the following command:
+PDFBox includes a "PDF Debugger", which you can start with the following command:

 ```bash
 java -jar ~/pdfbox/pdfbox-app-2.0.24.jar PDFDebugger whatever.pdf